apecloud/kubeblocks/docs/user_docs/cli/kbcli_cluster_restart.md

+---
-## kbcli cluster restart
+title: kbcli cluster restart
+---

-Restart the specified components in the cluster
+Restart the specified components in the cluster.

 ```
 kbcli cluster restart [flags]